theupdateframework/taps/candidate-wireline-format.md

   * targets
   * delegated targets
   * timestamp

-  * mirrors
+  Note that though delegated targets may not be used by an implementation, it is a good idea to set up a format for them.

-  Note that though delegated targets and mirrors may not be used by an implementation, it is a good idea to set up a format for these files.
+  This will allow the POUF to be used by implementations that do use delegated targets.

-  This will allow the POUF to be used by implementations that do use these fields.
+  If mirrors are supported by the POUF, their format should be described here.
+Information about how mirrors are used may be included in the Operations section of the POUF.

   The canonical json description currently in the TUF specification (under "Document Formats") provides an example of the type definitions required for the Formats section of a POUF.
 * Security Audit: The third party security audit as described in {#security-audit}.